 Allow from all

-You will need to makes some alterations for your personal setup.
+You will need to make some alterations for your personal setup.
+Check that you have used only forward slashes.

 Where it says